Balad (political party): 2000s

-All-Arab Joint List in the 2015 election
+2010s

+In the 2013 Knesset elections Balad retained its three seats.

 Ahead of the 2015 Knesset election, the electoral threshold was raised from 2% to 3.25%, forcing small parties into alliances.
 While Balad had initially mulled a narrower cooperation with the southern branch of Islamist Islamic Movement in Israel, public pressure amongst its Arab constituency forced the party to give in to a larger alliance.
 In January 2015, Balad signed an agreement with the other three Arab-dominated parties, Hadash, the United Arab List and Ta'al, to form a single Joint List, an ideologically diverse list including communists, socialists, feminists, Islamists, and Palestinian nationalists.

-In March, Joint List leader Ayman Odeh explored the possibility of a limited surplus vote-sharing agreement with Meretz.
+In March Joint List leader Ayman Odeh explored the possibility of a limited surplus vote-sharing agreement with Meretz.
 After Hadash and the United Arab List had come out in favor of such a left-wing bloc, Balad however vehemently opposed the idea.
 Though even within Balad, the more moderate faction around Jamal Zahalka was said to support an agreement, sided with the fundamentalist faction around party founder Azmi Bishara to ultimately veto any agreement with Meretz.
 Meretz subsequently slammed the List for having chosen nationalism and separatism over Jewish–Arab solidarity.

-With 10.55% of the total vote, the Joint List received 13 seats, becoming the third-largest party in the 20th Knesset.
+With 11% of the vote, the Joint List won 13 seats, becoming the third-largest party in the 20th Knesset.
+Two of the thirteen seats were taken by Balad.

+The Joint List was dissolved ahead of the April 2019 Knesset elections, which Balad contested in alliance with the United Arab List.
+The list received 3% of the vote and won four seats, two of which were taken by Balad.
+The Joint List was reformed for the September 2019 Knesset elections and won 13 seats, three of which were held by Balad.

+2020s

+The party remained a member of the Joint List for the 2020 Knesset elections.
+The alliance won 15 seats, three of which went to Balad.
+However, after the United Arab List left the alliance, the Joint List won only six seats in the 2021 Knesset elections, with Balad reduced to a single seat.

+Balad opted to contest the 2022 Knesset elections alone.
+The party received only 2.9% of the vote, failing to cross the electoral threshold and losing its parliamentary representation.

+The party is expected to gain Knesset seats in the 2026 Israeli legislative election, if the Joint List does reunite.